Last Update 13 May 2020

 The next quarter of VAT payments will be deferred, meaning businesses will not need to make VAT payments until the end of June 2020.
 Businesses will then have until the end of the 2020-21 tax year to settle any liabilities that have accumulated during the deferral period.

 The deferral applies automatically and businesses do not need to apply for it.
-VAT refunds and reclaims will be paid by the overnment as normal.
+However, if you have a Direct Debit in place, you will need to cancel the instruction in plenty of time before it is taken to avoid automatic deduction which will not be repaid.
+VAT refunds and reclaims will be paid by the government as normal.

 Income Tax payments